 As far as possible this Modification should follow the same timeline as UNC0800 and be considered by the authority at the same time.

 The Workgroup discussed the Proposers view that this Modification should proceed under Authority rules.
 The Workgroup agreed with the proposers view on materiality.

-4 Energy Regulation Sandbox: Guidance for Innovators | Ofgem
+&lt;sup>5 Energy Regulation Sandbox: Guidance for Innovators | Ofgem